1996 NCAA Division I-A football season

 The 1996 season saw ongoing realignment of many conferences.
 One of the most notable developments was the creation of the Big 12 Conference, which consisted of programs from the old Big 8 along with four former members of the dissolved Southwest Conference, namely Texas, Texas A&M, Texas Tech, and Baylor.
-The Big 12 began play as a two division conference, with Oklahoma and Oklahoma State joining the South Division, breaking up the classic Nebraska–Oklahoma rivalry, but renewing the Texas-Oklahoma rivalry, known as the Red River Shootout.
+The Big 12 began play as a two division conference, with Oklahoma and Oklahoma State joining the South Division, breaking up the classic Nebraska–Oklahoma rivalry, but making the Texas–Oklahoma rivalry, known as the Red River Shootout into a conference game.
 The first Big 12 football game featured Texas Tech and Kansas State.
 Kansas State won by a score of 21–14.

 The 1996 season was also notable as it marked the end of ties in college football, as an overtime system was put into place across all of Division I. Though it has been modified slightly, the "Kansas Playoff" overtime rules have been used ever since.
-(The 1995 season also had overtime rules, but only for postseason games, and they were not used since none of the affected games ended regulation play in a tie.)
+(The 1995 season also had overtime rules, but only for postseason games.
+These rules were first used in the 1995 Las Vegas Bowl between Toledo and Nevada.)